luisvillatoro/challenge-eks/README.md

 $terraform apply // This command is going to deploy all the resources mentioned in the plan.
 (It might take several minutes to deploy all the resources)

-Once the apply is completed you´ll need to write down the outputs of the apply and give yourself access to the cluster with the command:
+Once the apply is completed you´ll need to copy the outputs of the apply and give yourself access to the cluster with the command:

 $ aws eks update-kubeconfig --name $cluster-name // This command will give you access to the cluster with Kubectl within the terminal